RULES & REGULATIONS

 This page outlines the rules and regulations for the leagues that we're currently running.

 If you don't see the rules and regulations for a particular sport listed here, that means we may be running the sport only as a drop-in activity at the current time.

 The following By-laws and Policies apply to all the sports leagues which we run at Play Vancouver.
 Accordingly, they act as a preface to the specific match rules (by sport) that you will find below.

 To run adult recreational sports programs to the highest, professional standard, and to use our programs' proceeds to help under-served youth succeed in sport and school.

 In line with the above mission statement, each Play Vancouver league exists to undertake the following major initiatives:

-(a) To create and run and promote recreational adult sports programs, which are open to everyone - irrespective of gender, color, race, ethnicity, sexual orientation, or religion.
+(a) To create, run and promote recreational adult sports programs, which are open to everyone - irrespective of gender, color, race, ethnicity, sexual orientation, or religion.

-(b) To apply a significant portion of league revenue to programs and projects which encourage participation in sport amongst disadvantaged communities - especially in K-12 public schools without suitable facilities, coaching or equipment.
+(b) To apply a significant portion of league revenue to programs and projects which encourage participation in sport amongst disadvantaged communities - especially for K-12 public schools without suitable facilities, coaching or equipment.

 (1) An individual player may cancel her/his registration at any time up to 24 hours before his/her first game and receive a full refund, less a $5 transaction fee.

 (2) Within 24 hours of a player's first game, same player may receive a full refund (less a $5 transaction fee) only if said player finds a replacement player or if the league is able to find a replacement player.